joelchelliah/diy-lang-haskell/README.md

 - **The Haskell cheat sheet**

-  If it has been a while since you last wrote some Haskell, feel free to check out the [Haskell cheat sheet](http://cheatsheet.codeslower.com/CheatSheet.pdf) for some helpful pointers.
+  If it's been a while since you last wrote some Haskell code, then you might want to flip through this [Haskell cheat sheet](http://cheatsheet.codeslower.com/CheatSheet.pdf) for some helpful tips and tricks.

 - **Description of your language**